charlesjullien/ERC721_Mint_Dapp_Different_Rarities/README.md

 I'll work it out soon. :-)

-Contract and Dapps are functional if you are whitelisted.
+Contract and Dapp are functional if you are whitelisted.
 If you want to test it, please contact me so I whitelist you.

 https://mint-hd-demo.vercel.app/